goat-community/goat/README.md

 ## About

 This is the experimental release of Geo Open Accessibility Tool (GOAT).
 GOAT is meant to be an open source, interactive, flexible and useful web-tool for accessibility planning.
-Its main data source is OpenStreetMap, however other data source can be used as well.
+Its main data source is OpenStreetMap, however other data sources can be used as well.
 The backbone of the application is a PostgreSQL/PostGIS database.

 ## Software and Libraries used